evanj/dlprotoc-rs/README.md

 ## Updating to new protoc releases (for maintainers)

 1. Run: `cargo run -- (version e.g 27.0)`
-2. Append the printed struct definitions into the `KNOWN_VERSIONS` array in `lib.rs`.
+2. Append the printed struct definitions into the `KNOWN_VERSIONS` array in `versions.rs`.
 3. Run `make` to execute all checks.
 4. Update the version in `Cargo.toml` to include the version of protoc.
 E.g. `"0.1.0+27.0"`.
 5. Send a pull request.